9 days / 8 nights

 Day 1 - Arrive to Panama

-On arrival to Tocumen International Airport in Panama City, you will be met by an Ancon Expeditions of Panama representative and transferred to your hotel at Soberania National Park.
+On arrival to Tocumen International Airport in Panama City, you will be met by an Ancon Expeditions of Panama representative and transferred to your hotel in the historical district of Panama City.

 Day 3 - Embera Indigenous People – Agua Clara Locks Panama Canal Expansion - Chiriqui Highlands

 Return back to Panama City’s domestic airport in order to catch a 50-minute late afternoon flight to David, capital of the Chiriqui province, in western Panama.
 Chiriqui is the country´s “breadbasket” contains some of the most breathtaking highland scenery in Central America.
-After arrival to David Airport, you continue to the Western side of the Volcano, where you will spend the next three nights at a mountain lodge.
+After arrival to David Airport, you continue to the Western side of the Baru Volcano, where you will spend the next two nights.

 Day 4 - Finca Ceriana Nature Experience & Sugar Cane Mill